oehrn/nginx-proxy-manager/README.md

 2. Change the admin user credentials after first login
 3. Do not expose port 81 to the internet (use a local network or VPN to access)
 4. Configure a strong firewall to only allow necessary traffic

-## License

-This project is distributed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgements

-- [jc21](https://github.com/jc21) for creating the Nginx Proxy Manager
-- Docker and Docker Compose for containerization